ChiranjivG/ledger/ReadMe.md

 java -jar target/application.jar
 ```

-The above command launches an interactive shell where you can type various
-parking lot commands and receive the output on the console.
+The above command launches an interactive shell where you can type various commands and receive the output on the console.

 The application can also take input commands from a file.
 You can pass multiple
 commands separated by a newline in the file like so -